 Scalp: The top of your head is a common place for skin cancer.
 That's why you need to cover up in the sun.

-Eyelids: It's hard to put sunscreen in this area, so people often skip it.
-If you decide to apply, choose a product with an SPF of 30 or higher.
+Eyelids: It's hard to put sunscreen in this area, so people often skip it, but you shouldn't as many skin cancers occur here.
+Physical blocker sunscreens are not as likely to cause eye irritation.
+Choose a broad spectrum sunblock with at least a SPF 30 or higher.
 To be safe, always wear sunglasses that block 99%-100% of UV rays.

 Mouth: Your lower lip is the most common spot around the mouth for skin cancer.
 The good news: It's easy to see, which means it’s easy to catch and treat early.
 Use a lip product with sun protection when you go outside.